hnakamur/rustc-deb/doc/rust.md

 #### Extern functions

-Extern functions are part of Rust's foreign function interface, providing the opposite functionality to [foreign modules](#foreign-modules).
+Extern functions are part of Rust's foreign function interface, providing the opposite functionality to [external blocks](#external-blocks).
-Whereas foreign modules allow Rust code to call foreign code, extern functions with bodies defined in Rust code _can be called by foreign code_.
+Whereas external blocks allow Rust code to call foreign code, extern functions with bodies defined in Rust code _can be called by foreign code_.
 They are defined in the same way as any other Rust function, except that they have the `extern` modifier.

 ~~~